But life happens. Babysitter canceled, the budget is too tight, kids get sick and the list goes one.

 - Add the Marsala wine to the skillet and bring to a boil.
 Boil for 3-4 minutes, while scraping off the browned bits of chicken.

 - Add the mushrooms, stock from the hydrated mushrooms, 1 teaspoon salt, ½ teaspoon pepper, seared chicken and thyme.
-Reduce heat to low and simmer for 15 minutes until chicken is cooked through and flavors have had time to develop.
+Reduce heat to low and simmer for 10 minutes.

 - Serve the chicken and sauce over the roasted asparagus.

 I am thinking you want to plan an date night just to make this meal–or better yet, make it tonight.
 There is no reason to wait for a special occasion to enjoy!